ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-rsc-setup.rst

 Rotor Speed Control Setup
 =========================

-Unlike other vehicles, the throttle RC input channel does not directly control the throttle in what are usually called "non altitude controlled modes" or "non throttle controlled modes", like STABILIZE or ACRO.
+Unlike other vehicles, more specifically multicopters, the throttle RC input channel does not directly control the throttle in what are usually called "non altitude controlled modes" or "non throttle controlled modes", like STABILIZE or ACRO.
 Instead it controls the Collective for the helicopter.

-This means that some method must be used to control the throttle or esc for maintaining constant rotor speed through out the flight envelop.
+This means that some method must be used to control the throttle or esc for maintaining constant rotor speed through out the flight envelope.

 The Rotor Speed Control (RSC) uses the heliRSC output (``SERVOx_FUNCTION`` = 31) to the engine throttle or speed control/governor to control rotor speed.
 This can be done in a few different ways: